 Information

-An intensive four-week summer mathematics program for eighteen talented undergraduate women will take place at Carleton College in Northfield, Minnesota, June 22 - July 20, 2008.
-The courses will be in dynamical systems, taught by Karen Brucks of The University of Wisconsin, Milwaukee, and in topology, taught by Erica Flapan of Pomona College.
+An intensive four-week summer mathematics program for eighteen talented undergraduate women will take place at Carleton College in Northfield, Minnesota, June 22 -- July 20, 2014.
+The courses will be in two areas not normally covered in an undergraduate curriculum.
+This year the course instructors are Erica Flapan (Pomona College) and Pam Richardson (Westminster College).
 The students will immerse themselves in mathematics, living and working in a supportive community of women scholars (undergraduates, graduates, and post-graduates) who are passionate about learning and doing mathematics.
-The program's intent is three-fold: to excite these young women about mathematics and mathematical careers, to provide them with the tools they will need to succeed in a mathematical career, and to connect them with a network of fellow female mathematicians.
+The program's intent is three-fold: to excite these young women about mathematics, to provide them with the tools they will need to succeed in higher-level mathematics, and to connect them with a network of fellow female mathematicians.

-Eligibility: To be eligible for this program, applicants must be female mathematics students who are finishing their first or second year of undergraduate work, who have completed linear algebra but have not completed more than one year of mathematics past linear algebra, and who are U. S. citizens.
+Eligibility: To be eligible for this program, applicants must be female mathematics students who are finishing their first or second year of undergraduate work, who have completed linear algebra, and who are U. S. citizens, nationals, or permanent residents.
 (If you are a junior and interested in a summer program in mathematics for women, you might consider The George Washington University Summer Program for Women.)

 Back to the SMP homepage.